-And being such a popular tourist destination, there’s no shortage of accommodation in the area.
-Sykes Holiday Cottages boast several unique properties within a short drive of both the racecourse and the Lakes and are well worth a look, whilst the Hidden River Cabins at Longtown provide a real taste of luxury, with each cabin boasting stunning views and its own private hot tub.
+And, being such a popular tourist destination, there’s no shortage of accommodation in the area.
+There are many options within a short drive of both the racecourse and the Lakes that are well worth a look.

 Head Doon in the Toon

 Of course, the serenity of the Lake District isn’t for everyone.
 And following a day at the races many like nothing better than to hit the town.
 Carlisle is certainly an option for revellers, but for those seeking more of a big city experience, it may well be worth heading directly east across the country to Newcastle.
 Reachable in an hour and a half to Carlisle Train Station, and boasting excellent transport links to the rest of the country, it pairs well with a racing day out in Cumbria.